High Performance Buildings

 Case studies focus on business strategy

-MEL students spend about 40 per cent of their time immersed in classes offered by UBC Sauder School of Business.
+MEL students spend about 40 per cent of their time immersed in classes offered by UBC Sauder’s Robert H. Lee Graduate School.
 Charles says that he found the business boot camp – an intense four-week class offered in the summer – to be an excellent overview of key business concepts.

 He particularly enjoyed the use of real-world business cases throughout the classes, which encouraged students to think about issues from multiple perspectives.
 “We looked at the Apple Watch, for instance, and had to decide if we’d keep investing in it if we were Apple CEO Tim Cook.
 The case studies were eye-openers on how business decisions are made.”